 Careful assessment of diet is necessary and giving a pelleted feed designed for older or veteran horses may be helpful.
 At the same time it is important to minimise the risk of laminitis: professional advice from a nutritionist may be needed to ensure a balanced diet.

 Regular use of a weigh tape is useful to monitor weight, and the diet should be altered accordingly.

 Routine foot care is important to help prevent recurrent abscesses and laminitis.

 Due to suppression of the immune system, prompt treatment of infection is recommended.

 Vaccinations, regular worming and treatment for ectoparasites (lice, etc) are more important than usual and should be kept up to date.

-An improvement in the coat and a reduction in drinking and urination are usually seen within 3 weeks of starting medication.
+An improvement in a horse’s demeanour and attitude may be seen within 1-2 weeks of commencing treatment; however, changes to the hair coat can take up to six months to show a full improvement.
 Treatment does not completely halt the progression of the disease, but it can lessen the clinical signs and improve the animal’s quality of life.
-Advanced cases are less likely to respond to treatment.

 Cushing’s Disease in horses cannot be cured and often develops slowly over a period of several years.
 Treatment may extend or improve the horse’s quality of life, but medication is expensive and once started must be maintained.
 Many affected horses and ponies are able to live comfortably with good management for at least a couple of years.
 But ultimately, recurrent bouts of laminitis or infection are likely to necessitate euthanasia.